lowRISC/opentitan/util/ipgen/README.md

----
-title: "Ipgen: Generate IP blocks from IP templates"
+# Ipgen: Generate IP blocks from IP templates
----

 Ipgen is a tool to produce IP blocks from IP templates.